Permanent Residence UK 2026 : Requirements & How to Get It

 Although the detail varies by route, most ILR applications require the applicant to show that they have completed the required period of lawful residence, complied with the conditions of their visa and met the route-specific settlement requirements.
 In most routes, applicants will also need to meet the English language and Life in the UK requirements unless an exemption applies.

-For sponsored workers, the Home Office will look closely at whether the person’s employment and immigration compliance remained consistent throughout the qualifying period.
+For sponsored workers, the Home Office assesses the entire sponsorship period.
+Inconsistencies in role, salary, reporting or compliance history can surface at settlement stage, even where earlier visas were granted without issue.
 For employers, this is where sponsorship compliance and record keeping can become indirectly relevant to the worker’s ability to settle, and why UKVI takes a strict view of compliance culture for licence holders.
 For wider context, see UKVI.

 3. Can EU nationals still get permanent residence after Brexit?

 EU, EEA and Swiss nationals who were living in the UK before the end of the Brexit transition period may qualify for settled status under the EU Settlement Scheme.
-Settled status is normally granted after five years’ continuous residence in the UK.
+Settled status is normally, but not always, granted after five years’ continuous residence in the UK.
+In addition to the traditional five-year continuous residence model, the EU Settlement Scheme now allows some applicants to qualify for settled status based on residence of at least 30 months within the most recent 60-month period, reflecting changes that took effect from July 2025.

 4. How long does it take to get permanent residence?